Genital herpes - self-care

 Herpes - genital -self-care; Herpes simplex - genital - self-care; Herpesvirus 2 - self-care; HSV-2 - self-care

-You are likely worried after finding out that you have genital herpes.
+It is normal to be worried after finding out that you have genital herpes.
 But know that you are not alone.
 Millions of people carry the virus.
 Although there is no cure, genital herpes can be treated.
-Follow your health care provider’s instructions for treatment and follow-up.
+Follow your health care provider's instructions for treatment and follow-up.

 One type of herpes virus stays in the body by hiding within nerve cells.
 It can remain "asleep" (dormant) for a long time.
 The virus can "wake up" (reactivate) at any time.
 This can be triggered by:

 The pattern of outbreaks varies widely in people with herpes.
 Some people carry the virus even though they've never had symptoms.
 Others may have only one outbreak or outbreaks that occur rarely.
 Some people have regular outbreaks that occur every 1 to 4 weeks.

 - Take acetaminophen, ibuprofen, or aspirin to relieve pain.